SC-Students/dsc21/README.md

-# dsc21
+# Students@SC21 Data Science Competition

-Website for the SC21 Data Science Competition
+This site will host all relevant information for the 2021 Data Science Competition at SC.